 What features are most important to your business and how will your warehouse management system help you get the needed return on your investment?

 - Easy Implementation: Implementing your new system will not be easy but you should still be able to do business.
 If the implementation is overly complicated your business will bleed money instead of save money.
 Your WMS provider should be able to provide you with a realistic plan.

-- Lower training costs: Your WMS should be user friendly.
+- Lower training costs: Your WMS should be user-friendly.
 Training employees to use an unfriendly system will cost you productivity and time.
-User friendly systems means that your managers can learn the system in a minimum amount of time and they can pass it on to their teams in a minimum amount of time.
+User-friendly systems mean that your managers can learn the system in a minimum amount of time and they can pass it on to their teams in a minimum amount of time.

 - Managing stock: Your system should never leave you with too much or too little stock on hand.
 It should help you predict how much of any given product should be kept on hand to satisfy order fulfillment.
 It should help you manage your fast movers and slow movers equally well.